 Luckily, there are other ways to acknowledge a job well done without using cash.

 - Meals – Serving a meal during the move is not only a great way to say “thank you” to the moving crew, it’s also the best way to keep things moving.
-(Otherwise, your crew will have to stop working to go out to eat.)
+(Otherwise, they’ll have to stop working to go out to eat.)
 If you haven’t already determined what meals will be, ask the movers if they have a preference.
-Pizza is a common default option and they might have already eaten it twice that week.
+It’s likely they’ve had pizza multiple times in the past week.

-- Drinks – “Job well done” or not, providing cold drinks on a hot moving day is just common courtesy (especially here in Orlando during the summer!).
-Have a cooler of cold water and sports drinks available on a hot day, or hot coffee/cocoa/tea if you’re moving during the winter.
+- Drinks – “Good job” or not, providing cold drinks on a hot day is just common courtesy (especially here in Orlando during the summer!).
+Have a cooler of bottled water and sports drinks available on a hot day and tea, coffee or hot chocolate if you’re moving during the winter.
 Just don’t offer any beer; it’s not professional and could lead to more damage if anyone—including you!—overindulges.

-- Snacks – Moving is tough work and can become a full-day event.
-Have some snacks available between meals for movers, friends, and family to fuel up on if they get a bit peckish.
+- Snacks – Moving is tough work and can become a full-day event, so have some snacks available between meals.
 Shelf-stable options like fruit, granola bars, and trail mix will be filling without the risk of sugar crash.
 Make sure the moving crew understands that they are welcome to any snacks, drinks, or meals you provide.

 - A genuine “thank you” – Your mom was right.
 A simple, heartfelt “thank you” is enough to make anyone feel appreciated.

 - A good review – After you’ve shown your appreciation for the crew, give them (and the company they work for) a shout-out online with a great review.
 Many moving companies rely on good online reviews for continued business and they’d love to see a positive one.

 While tipping movers for a job well done is appreciated, it’s always optional.

 Use your personal discretion when deciding if and how much to tip your movers and only offer them cash if they did their job well.